MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 1. Note that the connection attempt fails.

     **Note**: This is expected, because public IP addresses of the Standard SKU, by default, require that the network interfaces to which they are assigned are protected by a network security group.
-In order to allow Remote Desktop connections, you will create a network security group explicitly allowing inbound RDP traffic from Internet and assign it to network interfaces of both virtual machines.
+In order to allow Remote Desktop connections, you will create a network security group explicitly allowing inbound RDP traffic from the Internet and assign it to the network interfaces of both virtual machines.

 1. Stop the **az104-04-vm0** and **az104-04-vm1** virtual machines.

     **Note**: This is done for lab expediency.
-If the virtual machines are running when a network security group is attached to their network interface, it can can take over 30 minutes for the attachment to take effect.
+If the virtual machines are running when a network security group is attached to their network interface, it can take over 30 minutes for the attachment to take effect.
 Once the network security group has been created and attached, the virtual machines will be restarted, and the attachment will be in effect immediately.

 1. In the Azure portal, search for and select **Network security groups**, and, on the **Network security groups** blade, click **+ Create**.